AdobeDocs/journey-optimizer.en/help/using/web/create-web.md

 >After you click **[!UICONTROL Activate]**, it can take up to 15 minutes for web campaigns changes to be available live on your website.
 >
 >If you defined a schedule for your web campaign, it has the **[!UICONTROL Scheduled]** status until the start date and time are reached.

+Once your experience is live, you can monitor your web journeys and campaigns.
+[Learn more](monitor-web-experiences.md)

 ## Stop a web journey or campaign {#stop-web-experience}